MSkauen/PRO201/README.md

 2. Server should now be running at ``http://localhost:3000``
 3. To get started click on `Login` / `Profile` or `Create user`
     1. Login straight away using `admin` `123456`
-    2. All new users have `123456` hardcoded as password
+    2. All new users have `123456`  as password
 4. Click `List users` to get an overview or to edit users.
 5. Click `List messages` to see all messages this user has recieved
     1. Or click the message to make a response